It is a federal law. It says Indian tribal governments cannot pass or enforce laws that violate certain individual rights.

-It is like the Bill of Rights in the United States Constitution, which guarantees personal freedoms against actions of the federal government, and the Fourteenth Amendment to the Constitution, which extends those protections to actions of state governments.
-These Constitutional limitations do not apply to tribal governments, so Congress adopted the ICRA to make sure that tribal governments respect basic rights of Indians and non-Indians.
+It is like the U.S. Constitution’s Bill of Rights, guaranteeing personal freedoms against federal government actions, and the Fourteenth Amendment to the Constitution, extending those protections to state government actions.
+Constitutional limitations do not apply to tribal governments.
+Congress adopted the ICRA to make sure tribal governments respect basic rights of Indians and non-Indians.

-What individual rights does the Indian Civil Rights Act protect?
+What individual rights does the ICRA protect?

-- free exercise of religion and freedom of speech;
+free exercise of religion and freedom of speech

-freedom from unreasonable search and seizures;
+freedom from unreasonable search and seizures

-freedom from prosecution more than once for the same offense;
+freedom from prosecution more than once for the same offense

-not have private property taken for public use without just compensation;
+not have private property taken for public use without just compensation

-freedom from excessive bail, excessive fines, cruel and unusual punishment and, for conviction of any one offense, freedom from punishment greater than imprisonment for one year and a fine of $5,000 or both;
+freedom from excessive bail, excessive fines, cruel and unusual punishment and, for conviction of any one offense, freedom from punishment greater than imprisonment for one year and a fine of $5,000 or both

-equal protection of the laws and freedom from deprivation of liberty or property without due process of law;
+equal protection of the laws and freedom from deprivation of liberty or property without due process of law

-- There is no right to a jury trial in civil cases under the ICRA.
+There is no right to a jury trial in civil cases under the ICRA.

 I believe a tribal government has violated my civil rights.
 What can I do?

-What if I need Legal Help?
+What if I need legal help?